egn88/java_bulk_import_lib/README.md

-# Bulk Import Library
+# PostgreSQL Bulk Import Library

 A high-performance Java library for bulk INSERT, UPDATE, and UPSERT operations on PostgreSQL using the efficient COPY command.
-Designed for Spring Boot and JPA compatibility with flexible entity mapping strategies.
+Designed with flexible entity mapping strategies and support for both legacy Java 8 and modern Java 17+ projects.

 ## Features